 Welcome to the world of cents and dimes!
 Sometimes as accountants and business owner every last cent counts.
 Unfortunately you can get situations where we can’t find that last cent.
 Well it could easily be our fault.
 In Saasu you will sometimes see differences of a cent or more where you would expect two numbers to match.
 There are several legitimate reasons for this which can’t necessarily be removed entirely:

 - High levels of decimalisation – means that data is stored in Saasu sometimes down to 6 decimal places.
 Typically, it’s foreign currency or inventory-based amounts that require this level of decimalisation.
 Totals in screen sometimes have to round these numbers.
-Then other numbers are calculated basis these rounded numbers.
+Then other numbers are calculated based off these rounded numbers.
 We could do the calculations off unrounded numbers but then we need to display all the decimals to make it keep it consistent with that level of detail – and that can look ugly.

 - Roll-up of rounding in totals – lots of small transactions when summed from rounded numbers can generate a difference to total numbers in a report.
 The data being used in the reports comes from the same source so consequently, from an accounting point of view, it’s generally balanced.
 On screen, it can appear to be out by a cent.
 Sometimes it can be out by more if lots of transactions are involved and we are creating a total amount to display on the screen.